-In my next few posts I will be writing about my home automation setup which is based around a handful of Raspberry Pis.
-First though I want to document how I setup and get the most out of these fantastic little machines.
+I have been setting up lots of Raspberry Pis, mostly for use with my home automation projects.
+It is time to document how I setup and get the most out of these fantastic little machines.

-Head over to raspberrypi.org and download the latest copy of Raspbian Lite.
+Head over to raspberrypi.org and download the latest copy of the Raspberry Pi OS (Lite).
 Every single Pi I have ever setup has been a headless machine so you don’t need the bloat of the desktop environment.
 Etcher is a great tool for flashing the downloaded image to your SD card.
 Whilst you have the SD card in your computer, create a blank file called

 ssh in the